omgnetwork/elixir-omg/README.md

 The child chain server will require the incoming transactions to satisfy the fee requirement.
 The fee requirement reads that at least one token being inputted in a transaction must cover the fee as specified.
-In particular note that the fee required cannot be paid in two tokens, splitting the payment.
+In particular, note that the required fee must be paid in one token in its entirety.

 The fees are configured in the config entries `:omg_api, :fee_specs_file_path` and `:omg_api, :ignore_fees`.
  - `ignore_fees` is boolean option allowing to turn off fee charging altogether.